cryptomator/docs/source/desktop/vault-management.rst

 Vault Options
 -------------

-Each vault has it's own settings which can be customized under vault options.
+Each vault has its own settings which can be customized under vault options.
-To open a vault's settings, select a vault, lock it, and click on ``Vault Options`` (gear icon).
+To open a vault's settings, select a vault, lock it, and click on ``Vault Options``.

 The options are divided across three categories:

-1. General - Options not fitting in other categories
+1. General - Options not fitting in other categories.

 You can select this option if the vault is unlocked as soon as Cryptomator starts.